(Nov. 19, 2017) – This will be brief. It’s late and I’m tired and soul-sick.

 Well, yes, everyone does.
 And that is why one can use their own occasional bouts of depression to get an idea what life is like for those of us who never, NEVER have a day off.

 I can only use my own personal experience, but I will.
-Others may experience depression differently, but what connects us all is the sadness, the meaningless, the lethargy of never-ending pain.
+Others may experience depression differently, but what connects us all is the sadness, the meaningless, and the lethargy of never-ending pain.

 For me, the deep sadness is best described as…imagine the unimaginable grief you’d feel if you had to stand and watch everyone you love literally burn to death in your home…after you started the fire (accidentally or not, doesn’t matter).
 They’re all dead, horribly dead, in front of you and your home, your place, is turned to ash in front of you…and it’s your fault.